makssisua/dewais-test-task/README.md

-Test task: fetch and display GitHub user profile
+Test task: fetch and display GitHub user profile <br>
 Stack: React, Redux Toolkit, TypeScript, TailwindCSS

 In the project directory, you can run: